 If you have enabled private networking, you’ll also have access to a fourth graph to track private network bandwidth usage.
 Like the Bandwidth public graph, the Bandwidth private graph will not appear until there is actual network traffic.
 Once there is, then the Bandwidth private chart displays the private bandwidth usage in megabits per second.
 Incoming bandwidth use is shown in dark purple and outgoing bandwidth in light purple.

-Once the metrics agent is enabled, you’ll have access to the additional graphs which include:
+Once the agent is installed, you’ll have access to these additional graphs:

 The Memory line graph displays the percentage of physical RAM in use.